sturrent/azure-cli-extensions/src/aks-net-diagnostics/README.md

 ## Understanding Results

-The diagnostic tool provides results in three severity levels:
+The diagnostic tool provides results with the following severity levels:

-- **✅ PASS**: Configuration is correct
+- **INFO**: Informational findings about your cluster configuration
-- **⚠️ WARNING**: Potential issue detected, may need attention
+- **WARNING**: Potential issues that may need attention
-- **❌ FAIL**: Critical misconfiguration found, action required
+- **ERROR**: Configuration problems that could impact cluster functionality
+- **CRITICAL**: Severe misconfigurations requiring immediate action

 Each finding includes:

-- Category and severity
+- Category and severity level
-- Detailed description
+- Detailed description of the issue
-- Affected resources
+- Affected resources and their configurations
 - Recommended remediation steps

 ## Troubleshooting